-When sub floor does not meet thickness standards for span between joists, a second layer of plywood is required to stiffen sub floor.

-The second layer should consist of nominal $\frac{1}{2}$ " (15/32", 11.9mm) CD exposure 1 plywood sub floor panels, 4' x 8' sheets, depending on how much correction of deflection between joists is necessary.

-The top layer of plywood should be offset by 2' from joints in first layer of sub floor, and installed in the opposite direction to the bottom sub floor panels.
-Glue top and bottom layer together with construction adhesive and screwing in to the truss/ joist system every twelve inches.
+- When sub floor does not meet thickness standards for span between joists, a second layer of plywood is required to stiffen sub floor. - The second layer should consist of nominal 1⁄2" (15/32", 11.9mm) CD exposure 1 plywood sub floor panels, 4' x 8' sheets, depending on how much correction of deflection between joists is necessary. - The top layer of plywood should be offset by 2' from joints in first layer of sub floor and installed in the opposite direction to the bottom sub floor panels.
+Glue top and bottom layers together with construction adhesive and screw into the truss/joist system every twelve inches.
 Additionally, nail (ring shank) or staple layers together on a minimum 12" grid pattern.